 Several users have requested that, in line with analogous provisions in other "American" biblatex styles (e.g., biblatex-apa and biblatex-mla), I include facilities for producing a Chicago-like style in other languages.
 I have supplied three lbx files, cms-german.lbx, its clone cms-ngerman.lbx, and cms-french.lbx, in at least partial fulfillment of this request.
-For this release, Antti-Juhani Kaijahano has very kindly provided cms-finnish.lbx for speakers of that language, thereby adding to the generous contributions of Baldur Kristinsson (cms-icelandic.lbx) and Håkon Malmedal (cms-norsk.lbx, cms-norwegian.lbx, and cms-nynorsk.lbx).
-I include cms-british.lbx in order to simplify and to improve the package's handling of non-American typographical conventions in English.
-This means that all - or at least most - of the Chicago-specific bibstrings are now available for documents and reference apparatuses written in these languages, with, as I intend, more languages to follow, limited mainly by my finite time and evenmore-finite competence.
+For this release, Baldur Kristinsson has very kindly provided cms-icelandic.lbx for speakers of that language, while Håkon Malmedal has equally kindly provided cms-norsk.lbx, cms-norwegian.lbx, and cms-nynorsk.lbx.
+I have added cms-british.lbx in order to simplify and to improve the package's handling of non-American typographical conventions in English.
+This means that all - or at least most - of the Chicago-specific bibstrings are now available for documents and reference apparatuses written in these languages, with, as I intend, more languages to follow, limited mainly by my finite time and even-more-finite competence.
 (If you would like to provide bibstrings for a language in which you want to work, or indeed correct deficiencies in the lbx files contained in the package, please contact me.)

-- babel Using these facilities is fairly simple.
-By default, and this functionality remains the same as it was in the previous release of biblatex-chicago, calls to \DeclareLanguageMapping in biblatex-chicago.sty will automatically load the American strings, and also biblatex's American-style punctuation tracking, when you: - 1.
-Load babel with american as the main text language. - 2.
+babel Using these facilities is fairly simple.
+By default, and this functionality remains the same as it was in the previous release of biblatex-chicago, calls to

+\DeclareLanguageMapping in biblatex-chicago.sty will automatically load the American strings, and also biblatex's American-style punctuation tracking, when you:

+- 1. Load babel with american as the main text language. - 2.
 Load babel with english as the main text language.